 The walls of many stations leave much to be desired according to the results of the study.
 Bland and prosaic colours predominate with little alleviation to the unremitting dullness.

 Even a slightly speckled effect or a decorative floral border could help enliven the drab surroundings it is claimed.
-Battleship grey or olive green suggest a bargain on bulk purchases of paint at the Army Surplus Store rather than a vivid appreciation of the colour spectrum.
+Battleship grey or olive green suggest a bargain on bulk purchases of cheap paint at the Army Surplus Store rather than a vivid appreciation of the colour spectrum.

-Many suspects, or those simply forced to volunteer helpfully with enquiries, complain about the length of time they are forced to wait in these rooms before the questioning even begins.
+Many suspects, or those simply forced to volunteer with enquiries, complain about the length of time they are forced to wait in these rooms before the questioning even begins.

 "I was glad to get a 4-hour grilling from the Drugs Squad" said one customer from Tennessee, "At least it took my mind off those friggin walls!"

 Indeed the complete lack of visual stimulus has led to lawyers entering special pleas of 'Tedium Insidious' in defence of their clients.
-They accuse the authorities of deliberately imposing appalling décor on people in order to soften them up.
+They accuse the authorities of deliberately imposing appalling décor on people to soften them up.

 The writing on the wall